micmarzovillo/olist-data-analysis/README.md

 # olist-data-analysis
-Analisi del dataset Olist con SQL e Power BI
+Analysis of the Olist dataset with SQL and Power BI